tellor-io/dataSpecs/README.md

     {"type":"LegacyRequest","legacy_id":1}

-For further details, refer to [Query Descriptor Specifications](#query-descriptor-specifications) and the `QueryType` specifications forthe query of interest.
+For further details, refer to [Query Descriptor Specifications](#query-descriptor-specifications) and the `QueryType` specifications for the query of interest.

 # Requirements for QueryType Specifications